Feline Social Behavior and Aggression Problems between Family Cats

 Feline Social Organization

 Domestic cats tend to be solitary.
 They do not usually form large groups with complex social structures as do dogs.
 Cats are also very territorial by nature, some more so than others.
 However because their social organizations is somewhat flexible, some cats are relatively tolerant of sharing their house and territory with multiple cats.
 It is not uncommon for a cat to tolerate certain other family cats, but not get along with others in the house.
-In general though, the more cats you have, the more likely it is that some of your cats 'vi II begin fighting with each other.
+In general though, the more cats you have, the more likely it is that some of your cats will begin fighting with each other.
 This may be more likely to happen if you have many cats in a relatively small living space.

 The factors that determine how well cats will get along together are not fully understood.
 Cats who are well socialized, meaning they had many pleasant experiences with other cats during kittenhood, will likely be more sociable than cats who have not been around many other cats.
 On the other hand, "street cats' who are in the habit of fighting with other cats in order to defend their territory and food resources, may not do well in a multi-cat household.
 Genetic factors also influence a cat's temperament, so friendly parents are probably more likely to produce friendly offspring.
 Owners can help prevent fighting problems from developing by properly introducing a new cat to the household.